The major scale staggers intervals across the 12-note system to establish a “tonic.” The sequence of intervals leads to the note, which is the tonic

 This also allows the musician to use implicative dissonance.
 They can use diatones to separate music into destinations and travel along the cruxes that distortion allows you to manipulate in time.

-This scale in Dynamic Modulation theory is a means for travel deep in Cyclic Harmony, or during the inversion oriented “Behavioral Modes.”
+Dynamic Modulation theory is a means for travel deep in Cyclic Harmony, or during the inversion oriented “Behavioral Modes.”

 How numbers are relative to each other has much to do with many of the concepts used to deduce harmony, and structure in music.
 Numbers are based off of a linear, standardized spectrum.